This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 As mentioned, apartments are a great way to save money on accommodation and often work out cheaper than a hotel room, particularly when you factor in the savings of cooking your own meals and sharing with other couples or friends.

 Airbnb is a site we used often on our trip around Australia as a way to get low-cost apartments, or even rent out people’s entire homes.
-This one deal in particular, we got in Western Australia for a 4 bedroom house was exceptional.
+For couples and solo travelers, you can also rent out rooms in a shared apartment or house which can work out cheaper than a hotel.

-You can choose to either pay for a dormitory room in which you’ll share with other guests, or you can pay for private rooms with shared or private bathrooms.
+You can choose either a dormitory room in which you’ll share with other guests, or you can pay for private rooms with shared or private bathrooms.
 It depends on your budget, comfort level, and whether you are solo, a couple or a family.

-Hopefully, the above strategies and resources will help you to find affordable hotels, apartments and resorts for your next trip and get you the best value your money can buy.
+Hopefully, the above strategies and resources will help you to find affordable hotels, apartments, hostels, or resorts for your next trip and get you the best value your money can buy.

-I hope this article gave you some great ideas on how to save money when you travel.
+I hope this article gave you some great ideas on how to save money on accommodation when you travel.
+Do you have any money saving travel tips?
+Let us know in the comments.